-He’ll encourage you to take off your heavy coat and hang it on the coat stand in the corner, just behind the front counter, before taking you behind the swinging door to where the black tattoo chairs are set up.
+He’ll encourage you to take off your heavy coat and hang it on the stand in the corner before taking you behind the swinging door to where the black tattoo chairs are arranged.

-Taylor Street Tattoo, nestled in Little Italy near the city’s West Side, is a popular shop for locals and tourists alike.
-Smaller than most, Taylor Street Tattoo makes up what they lack in size with character; frames and frames of flash tattoos (pre-made designs available upon entering) hang on the walls.
+Taylor Street Tattoo, nestled in Little Italy near the West Side, is a popular shop for locals and tourists alike.
+Smaller than most, Taylor Street Tattoo makes up what it lacks in size with character; frames and frames of flash tattoos (pre-made designs available for tattooing upon entering) hang on the walls.

-Possible options include panther heads, flowers, silhouettes of naked women, skulls, frogs and crosses of all styles, colors and sizes, all available for tattooing.
+Possible options include panther heads, flowers, silhouettes of naked women, skulls, frogs and crosses of all styles, colors and sizes, all ready to go.
 Mismatched church benches and haphazard black and red rugs fill the space between the walls in the small lobby up front, allowing visitors a place to sit and wipe their feet while waiting for an artist to get ready for them.

 “Tattooing is the oldest profession next to hooking.
 It’s a tradition as old as time,” said owner Brad Rearden, 41.
 Rearden, slouched in a chair under a television playing “Family Guy” reruns, is one of two owners but is more active at the shop than the other owner Keith Underwood.

 Underwood opened the shop in 2002, despite roadblocks from the city.
-There was concern of the shop bringing a “bad element” to the neighborhood and that it would drive property values down.
+There was concern about the shop bringing a “bad element” to the neighborhood and that it would drive property values down.

 Now going on 15 years, Taylor Street is known for its friendly atmosphere, its holiday flash specials and its “Get What You Get” machines.
-The machines are old fashioned bright red gumball machines with slots for tokens and a spout for the candy to come out.
+The machines are old-fashioned bright red gumball machines with slots for tokens and a spout for the candy to come out.
 However, rather than candy, the machines are filled with flash tattoos in plastic bubbles.
-Each of the three machines vary in price, starting at $60 and going up to $180.
+Each of the three machines varies in price, starting at $60 and going up to $180.

-“I just kind of got drawn to it because I kind of got sick of being arrested and the cops and it was a means to be creative…I could be a f****ng pirate and kind of do whatever I want,” Attack says, hunched over a drawing table, trying to decide which color the skull he’s drawing should be.
+“I just kind of got drawn to it because I got sick of being arrested and the cops, and it was a means to be creative…I could be a f****ng pirate and do whatever I wanted,” Attack says, hunched over a drawing table, trying to decide which color the skull he’s drawing should be.
 “I think my favorite part of the job is making people happy.
 It’s really cool that you can get in someone’s head and show them what they were thinking.”